Consortium Agreements

 The Consortium Agreement refers to the two colleges/universities as the “Home Institution” and the “Host Institution:”

-The Host Institution is where the student temporarily takes courses, whose credits will be transferred back to his/her “Home Campus.”
+• The Host Institution is where the student temporarily takes courses, and those credits will be transferred back to their “Home Campus.”
+This is the school “hosting” the visiting student (for example CCBC, Montgomery college, or another school where the student is visiting).

-To Be Eligible for a Consortium Agreement at UMBC, the student must do the following:
+To Be Eligible for a Consortium Agreement at UMBC, the student must meet the following:

 3. Have a current year FAFSA on file with UMBC (school code: 002105)

-5. Within 30 days of the end of the semester covered by the consortium agreement, the student must provide an official transcript from the host institution listing the course(s) on the consortium agreement to the Registrar’s Office.
+5. Within 30 days of the end of the semester covered by the consortium agreement, the student must provide an official transcript from the host institution listing the course(s) on the consortium agreement to the Registrar’s Office to verify course completion.
 If this requirement is not met, aid may be adjusted or cancelled.

 To request a Consortium Agreement, submit the following to your financial aid counselor (incomplete documentation will not be accepted):

-1. A completed UMBC consortium agreement (signed by the student and the Host institution)
+1. A completed UMBC consortium agreement (this must signed by both the student and the Host institution prior to submission)

 3. A copy of the student’s class schedule listing the course(s) at the Host institution